WarlyFarly-Github/fry-engine-github/README.md

 The engine that's a psych engine copy lol

-We are in desperate need of helpers for this. if you would like to help, make an issue!
+We are in desperate need of helpers for this. if you would like to help, make an issue and add the tag "coder - fry engine!" or "artist - fry engine!"

 ## Status: